 David joined Watsi on September 28th, 2015.
-Four years ago, David became the 1513th member to automatically support a new Watsi patient every month.
-Since then, 4,293 more people have become monthly donors!
-David's most recent donation traveled 4,500 miles to support Tunai, a woman from Kenya, to fund a thyriodectomy.
+Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation traveled 4,300 miles to support Emie, a three-year-old girl from Haiti, to fund heart surgery.